ahoffer/osgi/06-sieve-provider/README.md

 ```

 ### Step 08 - Rebuild and update the bundle in Karaf
-Use the `capabilities` command to see the new service property.
+Use the command `services -p <bundle ID>`to see the new service property.
 It should look something like this:

 ```text
 service; [api.Factorizer] with properties: